Discovering Savonlinna and Lake Saimaa Finland’s Lake District

 Mark flew to Helsinki from Gatwick Airport, staying overnight at the Hilton, Gatwick Airport, which he arranged with Holiday Extras, the market leader in UK airport parking, hotels, lounges and transfers.
 Last year its customers saved an average of £191 per trip by booking their airport parking in advance.
 Booking an airport hotel with parking means you can enjoy more holiday with less hassle.
 Plus with Flextras, if you need to cancel or amend you can without charge.
 One night’s accommodation at the Hilton, Gatwick Airport is available for £150.15 based on arrival on 18 September 2024.
 For more information and to book, HolidayExtras.com or call 0800 316 5678.

-His return flight was to London Heathrow, taking the Heathrow Express into London Paddington station.
+His return flight was to London Heathrow, taking the Heathrow Express into London Paddington station, which was seamless and swift.

 Mark Bibby Jackson